Graham Stevenson (trade union leader): Later life

-In 2007-2008 Stevenson played a key role in creating Unite the Union, the largest trade union in the UK.
+In 2007–2008 Stevenson played a key role in creating Unite the Union, the largest trade union in the UK.
 After retiring from Unite in 2010, Stevenson dedicated the rest of his life to supporting the British communist movement.
 He served as the treasurer of the Marx Memorial Library between 2013 and 2019, an organisation known for housing the records of many anti-colonial fighters.
 In 2011 Stevenson was awarded the ITF Gold Badge.
 In 2017 Stevenson ran for the Mayor of Birmingham, receiving just under 6,000 votes.

 After the disbanding of the original Communist Party of Great Britain (CPGB), Stevenson joined the new Communist Party of Britain (CPB) and became served the party as a leading member.
 He also had a daily column in the Morning Star and redeveloped the CPB's Communist Party History Group.

 Death

 Stevenson died of cancer on 1 May 2020 at the age of 69.

-After his death, Stevenson was widely praised by trade union leaders and British socialist activists for his work.

 ITF President Paddy Crumlin praised Stevenson's legacy:"He was a trade unionist to his bones and lived a life of campaigning, organising and mass mobilisation in the defence of social and community values, including the fight against privatisation, industrial deregulation and discrimination in any form, but particularly on the basis of gender, age and ethnicity.
 Comrade Stevenson was a communist in the true sense of the defined word."Mac Urata, the senior policy officer of the International Transport Workers Federation, also praised Stevenson's legacy as a trade union leader:" He held a very senior position in the ITF, but the rest of responsibilities that his union had in the ITF, he shared with his elected officials, members and staff — something that not all of us can do, but I firmly believe that it made the ITF strong, and we owe him a huge appreciation."